railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_OpenERP.rst

    *Screen for configuring document management*

-Once the module has been installed you will see a new entry in the main menu called :menuselection:`Knowledge`.
+Once the module has been installed, you will see a new entry in the main menu called :menuselection:`Knowledge`.

 .. figure::  images/document_menu.png
    :scale: 50